FAQs

 Can I add extra probiotics to your food and do I need to?

-For the average, healthy dog there is no need to add extra probiotics to the diet as our recipes already contain probiotics at levels to help maintain healthy gut function.
-For dogs that need extra help with digestion, immune function, skin health, recovery from illness or have completed a course of antibiotics, adding extra probiotics is a great idea.
+For dogs that need extra support with digestion, immune function, skin health, recovery from illness or have completed a course of antibiotics, adding a daily probiotic supplement is a great idea.
 Dogs transitioning from one diet to another can also benefit from daily probiotic supplementation to assist with this change.

 Do you have a breeders’ program available?